aamirdjearam/LTSI-Support-Bot-WriteUp/README.md

 This bot will be powered using Amazon Lex and be roughly based on the [Amazon Lex Support Bot Tutorial](https://github.com/aws-samples/amazon-lex-support-bot/edit/master/README.md) although this specific bot will also incorporate a lambda function that ties into SNS and possibly even Amazon Connect (depending on time constraints)

+Currently a ticket handler needs to manually read through every incoming ticket and assign it accordingly which can often be a tedious process.

 Before I start, I'd like to acknowledge the creators of the original AWS Support Bot Guide: Rumi Olsen (rumi@amazon.com) and Ryan Vanderwerf (ryvan@amazon.com)

 Lets go over the components used in this bot: